puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_exported.markdown

     }
 {% endhighlight %}

-In the example above, every node with the `ssh` class will export its own SSH host key, and then collect the SSH host key of every node (including its own).
+In the example above, every node with the `ssh` class will export its own SSH host key and then collect the SSH host key of every node (including its own).
 This will cause every node in the site to trust SSH connections from every other node.

 ### Declaring an Exported Resource

-To declare an exported resource, prepend `@@` (a double "at" sign) to the **type** of a normal [resource declaration][resources]:
+To declare an exported resource, prepend `@@` (a double "at" sign) to the **type** of a standard [resource declaration][resources]:

 {% highlight ruby %}
     @@nagios_service { "check_zfs${hostname}":